 Sphingolipid metabolism in astrocytes activates the mitochondrial antiviral signaling protein (MAVS) through a mechanism mediated by cytosolic phospholipase A2 (cPLA2) to enhance NF-kB controlled neuroinflammation and to interfere HK2-mediated metabolic support to neuron and Miglustat, an FDA approved drug, could potentially be applied for control of this immunological disorder.

-Interested in understanding the regulation of astrocytes in the context of neurologic diseases, specifically those that involve CNS inflammation.
+Regulation of astrocytes in the context of neurologic diseases, specifically those that involve CNS inflammation.
 To identify candidate regulators of astrocyte pathogenic activities as we have developed novel screening platforms to uncover environmentally susceptible astrocyte pathways (Fig. 1a).
 We utilize these screens in combination with genome-wide transcriptome profiling such as scRNA-seq (Fig. 1b) and other tools of our own design to understand how astrocytes can be controlled to modulate the pathogenesis of neurologic diseases, such as multiple sclerosis.

 High throughput droplet microfluidics for single cell analysis.
 Crosstalk between cells of different lineages is a hallmark of nervous system function in health and disease, but tools to study cell communication are limited by throughput and ease of use.
 We are developing new technologies to study cellular interactions in the CNS at single cell resolution.
 These new methods will enable direct investigation of the specific cell types, pathways, and molecules that mediate pro- and anti-inflammatory cell networks in the context of CNS inflammation and neurodegeneration.